 Astrological note: A dream of cooking often comes during harmonious transits of the Moon through your 4th or 6th house, during its conjunction with Venus, and in periods of Venus in Cancer or Taurus.
 Cancers, Taureans, and Virgos recognize this dream with particular accuracy.
 If the Moon is now touching your Venus — the Healer turns effort into care, and the dream conveys this through a kitchen in which each smell becomes a sign of love.

-If the table is warm and alive — you have a real circle, and it’s worth protecting with regular meetings.
-If someone is absent at the table — it’s worth noticing whom you miss and, perhaps, calling them.
-If there is much laughter — your community is alive; it’s worth valuing and investing.
-If you stand at the edge — in reality you may feel “not fully one of us”; it’s worth gently reconsidering where and how you can be at the center.
-If you yourself set the table for everyone — you have a role of gatherer, and it is precious; it’s worth not devaluing as “well, someone has to.”
+If there is much laughter, your community is alive.
+Value it, and invest in it.
+If you stand at the edge, in waking life you may feel “not fully one of them.”
+Gently reconsider where, and how, you can be at the center.
+If you yourself set the table for everyone, you have the role of a gatherer — and it is precious.
+Do not dismiss it as “well, someone has to.”
 Behind any such meal stands the larger image it gathers around — the whole family coming together, the table only the surface of what has already arrived.

 Ask yourself: “Which ‘family meal’ have I long wanted to gather or share — and what keeps me from doing it in the coming weeks: circumstances, the habit of postponing, or the old ‘they won’t invite me if I don’t invite them’?”